RevolutionVA/website2017/social-media.md

 #Social Media
+One can include any social media like instagram, twitter etc.

 The social media object is an array of links.
 Each link object is a diffent link to a social media account.
-Include the full url.
+Also include the full url.

 ```
   {